-Dawes was another great character, who got in deeper than she wanted; all she wants is to do research and support Alex and Darlington when necessary.
+I could not have a review of Ninth House without also mentioning Dawes.
+She’s another great character, who got in deeper than she wanted; all she wants is to do research and support Alex and Darlington when necessary.
 There’s also Turner, the good-guy detective who doesn’t truly believe in magic until he actually sees it; Mercy, Alex’s friend who knows nothing about the world Alex dabbles in; the Dean, who seems to care more about the continuation of their activities than if any of them get hurt; and many more.

 “But the worst damage didn’t leave a mark.“

 Any book review, so also with Ninth House, isn’t complete without decent world-building.
 I always enjoy it when the story is set in our contemporary world, and yet there is magic.
 I think people like the idea of having magic in the real world, just like Darlington.
 The magic portrayed in Ninth House by Leigh Bardugo, however, is often dangerous and needs complicated rituals involving blood and gore.
 It was a good portrayal that magic isn’t just fun and fairies, but there is a dark side to it as well.

 “This is a night of compacts, between the seers and the seen, a night when people enter false bargains willingly, hoping to be duped and to dupe in turn for the pleasure of feeling brave or sexy or beautiful or simply wanted – no matter how fleetingly.“